looprock/rds_pg_anon/README.md

 # Extensions

-Extensions aren're required but are provided as an attempt to standardize some common features and customizations.
+Extensions are provided as an attempt to standardize some common features and customizations.

 ## patching